Redis: History

 The name Redis means Remote Dictionary Server.
-The Redis project began when Salvatore Sanfilippo, nicknamed antirez, the original developer of Redis, was trying to improve the scalability of his Italian startup, developing a real-time web log analyzer.
+The Redis project began when Salvatore Sanfilippo (nicknamed antirez) was trying to improve the scalability of his Italian startup and developed a real-time web log analyzer.
 After encountering significant problems in scaling some types of workloads using traditional database systems, Sanfilippo began in 2009 to prototype a first proof of concept version of Redis in Tcl.
-Later Sanfilippo translated that prototype to the C language and implemented the first data type, the list.
+Later, Sanfilippo translated that prototype to the C language and implemented the first data type, the list.
 After a few weeks of using the project internally with success, Sanfilippo decided to open source it, announcing the project on Hacker News.
 The project began to get traction, particularly among the Ruby community, with GitHub and Instagram being among the first companies adopting it.

-Sanfilippo was hired by VMware in March, 2010.
+Sanfilippo was hired by VMware in March 2010.

-In May, 2013, Redis was sponsored by Pivotal Software (a VMware spin-off).
+In May 2013, Redis was sponsored by Pivotal Software (a VMware spin-off).

-In June 2015, development became sponsored by Redis Labs.
+In June 2015, development became sponsored by Redis Ltd.

+In August 2018, to control usage of the software by managed cloud providers without adequate compensation, Redis Ltd. announced that it would relicense the optional Redis modules from the GNU Affero General Public License (AGPL) to the Apache License, but subject to an addendum known as the "Commons Clause" that restricts commercial usage.
+This made the modules source-available and no longer free software.
+The core Redis software remained under a BSD license, with Redis Ltd. committing to maintaining these terms.

 In October 2018, Redis 5.0 was released, introducing Redis Stream – a new data structure that allows storage of multiple fields and string values with an automatic, time-based sequence at a single key.

+In February 2019, citing confusion over the licensing terms, the Apache License with Commons Clause licensing terms for Redis modules was replaced with the "Redis Source Available License" (RSAL), which explicitly prohibits commercial use of the modules as part of "a database, a caching engine, a stream processing engine, a search engine, an indexing engine or an ML/DL/AI serving engine."
+The last revision of the modules under a free and open source license were forked by community members as the GoodFORM project.

-In June 2020, Salvatore Sanfilippo stepped down as Redis maintainer.
+In June 2020, Salvatore Sanfilippo stepped down as Redis' sole maintainer.
+Sanfilippo was succeeded by Yossi Gottlieb and Oran Agra.

+In March 2024, Redis Ltd. announced that beginning with version 7.4, the core Redis software would be relicensed under the RSAL and Server Side Public License (SSPL), both of which are source-available and non-free.
+The Linux Foundation subsequently announced that it would fork the last BSD-licensed version of Redis as Valkey.
+In May 2025, Redis Ltd. announced that it would change the license again to the AGPL beginning on version 8.0, citing that forks had achieved their goal of creating a "level playing field" of differentiated products, and that Redis has achieved "record growth" since the change in license.

+Sanfilippo returned to Redis in December 2024.